stefanZorcic/scaling-book/roofline.md

 \text{Intensity}(\text{matmul}) = \frac{2BDF}{2BD + 2DF + 2BF} = \frac{BDF}{BD + DF + BF}
 \end{equation}$$

-We can get a nice simplification if we assume our local "batch size" $B$ is small relative to $D$ and $F$.
+We can get a nice simplification if we assume our "batch size" $B$ is small relative to $D$ and $F$.
 Then we get

 $$\begin{equation}
 \frac{BDF}{BD + DF + BF} \approxeq \frac{BDF}{DF} = B